otaviocc/ObsidianMCPServer/README.md

 # Content Organization:
 1. "Find all untagged notes in my vault"
 2. "Suggest appropriate tags based on content"
-3. "Update frontmatter with recommended tags"
+3. "Update frontmatter with recommended tags using setNoteFrontmatter"

+# Project Management:
+1. "List all notes in my 'Projects' directory"
+2. "Update project status in frontmatter fields"
+3. "Add new project phases to existing project notes"
 ```

 ## 🏗️ Development